Designing Books For The Modern Reader

 Books play a crucial role in society because they offer unique benefits that other forms of media struggle to match.

-2. Books encourage deep thinking, empathy, and imagination—qualities that are essential for personal growth and societal progress.
+• Books encourage deep thinking, empathy, imagination and other qualities that are essential for personal growth and societal progress.
 They Immerse you in a world of ideas, to reflect, and to grow.

 What Keeps Us Turning Pages?

 Strong narratives, relatable characters, and thought-provoking ideas are essential.
-But in today’s digital age, where visual stimulation is abundant, books must also appeal to the eye.
+But in today, with abundant visual stimulation, books must also appeal to the eye.

 Books should evolve with the average person’s idea of good user experience

 Books like Jordan Peterson’s “Beyond Order” and Cliff Tan’s “Feng Shui Modern” incorporate imagery to enhance the reading experience.
 These visual elements break up the text, making it easier to engage with the content.
-This makes the reading experience more delightful and less daunting for many people, including myself.
+This makes the reading experience more delightful and less daunting for many people.

 Here are some ideas